dapplets/dapplet-docs/docs/ex08-site-adapter.md

 },
 ```

 Also in the **contextBuilder** you have to get all the properties for the context.
-There is a function that recives the node given by the **contextSelector**.
+There is a function that receives the node given by the **contextSelector**.

 ```typescript
 contextBuilder: (searchNode: any): ContextBuilder => ({